 Bitcoin price: Why is crypto crashing?
 Why Bitcoin is down today - and BTC, Ethereum, Dogecoin, Cardano prices

+Bitcoin price: Why is crypto crashing?
+Crypto prices of BTC, Ethereum, Dogecoin, Solana and more in 2022 crash

-As Bitcoin’s price drops below $45,000 in a flash cryptocurrency market crash - here’s the latest cryptocurrency news and prices for Bitcoin, Ethereum, Dogecoin, Shiba Inu coin, XRP and more today
+As Bitcoin’s price fluctuates around $40,000 as the first crypto crash of 2022 continues, here’s the latest cryptocurrency news and prices for Bitcoin, Ethereum, Dogecoin, Shiba Inu coin, XRP and more today

-After a tumultuous end for the cryptocurrency market in 2021, Bitcoin’s price has dropped again in early January in a flash crypto crash.
+Bitcoin’s price has sunk even lower to meet a new $40,000 threshold on Monday (January 10) as the first crypto crash of 2022 continues.

 While Bitcoin’s price was trading at around $50,000 just over a month ago, cryptocurrency prices across the board crashed on Wednesday evening (January 5).

-Bitcoin’s price has now dropped to levels last seen in late September, now trading at roughly $43,000 after the world’s leading cryptocurrency soared to a new record high of $69,000 on November 10.
+Cambridge University researchers have estimated the country currently plagued by protests and riots over rising fuel prices to be the world’s second largest home to crypto mining after China clamped down on mining operations in 2021.

-The cryptocurrency market was down by 2.3% on the last 24 hours as of 8.50am UK time on Friday according to Coinbase, with Bitcoin trading down by 2% and Ethereum and Solana down by 5% and 6%, respectively.
+The cryptocurrency market was down by 4.71% on the last 24 hours as of 2.50pm on Monday according to Coinbase, with Bitcoin trading down by 4.3%, Ethereum by 5% and Solana by more than 7% as the crypto price dip continues.

-Here’s why crypto crashed on Wednesday and Thursday – and the latest prices for Bitcoin, Ethereum, Solana, Cardano, XRP, Shiba Inu coin and Dogecoin.
+Here’s why crypto is still crashing, what caused the cryptocurrency market crash today and the latest prices of Bitcoin, Ethereum, Solana, Cardano, XRP, Shiba Inu coin and Dogecoin.

 What is Bitcoin’s price today?

-On Friday January 7, Bitcoin’s price dropped lower again – potentially marking a return to a $40,000 threshold of support among crypto traders.
+On Monday January 10, Bitcoin’s price dropped lower again, marking a return to a $40,000 threshold of support among crypto traders as confidence levels appeared to dip.

 Over the past few weeks, Bitcoin’s price has been fluctuating mostly between $45,000 and $50,000 over the last few weeks – hitting a recent high of $52,100 on December 27.